jorge-1987/easyquizgame/README.md

 To be able to present a simple game of questions and answers for events or presentations.

 # Requirements
-* Right now needs:
+## Dependencies
-Web Server
+* Web Server
-PHP
+* PHP
-MySql
+* MySql

-* Future:
+* Fill up the database with the questions and answers

-Docker
+## Future idea
-You should only need to fill a database with parameters, questions and answers to use it.
+* Docker Compose combo

-# Future Goal
+## Future Goal
-To have sample sql files with questions and answers from different topics.
+* To have sample sql files with questions and answers from different topics.